jpdoyle/scromble/DESIGN.md

     - Scromble randomly pads your file (up to 100% for small files, up to 20% for large files, see [Maximum Pad Scale](#maximum-pad-scale)) but can be given a custom random padding range if need be.
+    - When decrypting, scromble doesn't output the padding data, so an adversary can observe how big the file if you let them observe the time or file system traffic totals of decryption.
+This kind of problem is basically unavoidable without implementing Oblivious RAM.
     - This helps somewhat when you have certain very specific file sizes,
       eg:
         - 41 byte files (git branch files, a 40-byte hex string + a